OybekNarzullaev/NLP-intoduction/readme.md

-# Welcome to Machine Learning: Natural Language Processing in Python (Version 2).
+# Machine Learning: Natural Language Processing in Python.

 ## This is a massive 4-in-1 course covering: